Digital Forensics Investigation

 Perform a forensics investigation on the logs with ticket ID 12345.Python SDK-based Investigation

-Section titled “Python SDK-based Investigation”To perform a digital forensics investigation via the Python SDK, you will need to explicitly run the sec-gemini-byot client in a separate terminal to tunnel your local sec-gemini-mcp server to the cloud agent.
+Section titled “Python SDK-based Investigation”To perform a digital forensics investigation via the Python SDK, you will need to explicitly run the BYOT client in a separate terminal to tunnel your local sec-gemini-mcp server to the cloud agent.

 1. Start the Tunneling Client

-sec-gemini-byot --no-base-tools --mcp http://localhost:8000/sse2.
+uvx --from sec-gemini sec-gemini-byot --no-base-tools --mcp http://localhost:8000/sse2.
 Run your Python SDK Script

 Section titled “2.
 Run your Python SDK Script”Use the SDK to create a session, activate the byot tool tunnel, and prompt the agent in dfir mode: